You are here

 Co-op Work Term Requirements

-Students must satisfactorily complete two Co-op work terms, each of four-months duration.
-To be eligible for their first work term, students must be enrolled in the Major (Co-op) Program in Public Policy and have completed at least 10.0 credits, including POLB50Y3 (Canadian Government and Politics), and 0.5 credit of Research Methods.
+To be eligible for their first work term, students must be enrolled in the Major (Co-op) Program in Public Policy and have completed at least 10.0 credits, including POLB56H3 and POLB57H3, and 0.5 credit of Statistics (requirement 5) or Methods (requirement 6).

 In addition to their academic program requirements, Co-op students complete up to four Co-op specific courses.
 These courses are designed to prepare students for their job search and work term experience, and to maximize the benefits of their Co-op work terms.
 They cover a variety of topics intended to assist students in developing the skills and tools required to secure work terms that are appropriate to their program of study, and to perform professionally in the workplace.
 These courses must be completed in sequence, and are taken in addition to a full course load.
 They are recorded on transcripts as credit/no credit (CR/NCR) and are considered to be additive credit to the 20.0 required degree credits.
 No additional course fee is assessed as registration is included in the Co-op Program fee.